bwill09/surfs_up/README.md

 (a) I'd like to examine tempratrue statistics on record by station each month.
 I believe this will aid to decide geograhical where in Oahu to set-up potential shop.

+(b) Reviewing other significant typed of beach surfing weather.
+For example, wave, wind, precipitation etc. It'd be clever to consider thing like sunbathing vs surfing.
+It would be smart to not only consider temprature as a key to establishing the business

 June vs December Temperatures

 <img width="733" alt="Jun vs Dec Temp" src="https://user-images.githubusercontent.com/106555873/182738940-930df7c3-31ca-4f06-aefb-e7d00bbf22a6.png">

-Station Temps
+Station Tempature

 <img width="873" alt="station" src="https://user-images.githubusercontent.com/106555873/182988901-0088ff91-b540-4565-adf0-0195177d6cf0.png">

-(b) Reviewing other significant typed of beach surfing weather.
-For example, wave, wind, precipitation etc. It'd be clever to consider thing like sunbathing vs surfing.
-It would be smart to not only consider temprature as a key to establishing the business